Taqramiut Nipingat Inc.

-We operate our own regional radio network since 2006.
-We broadcast in Nunavik’s 14 communities, at one mining site and through live streaming on our website, www.tni-rtn.com.
-We broadcast 12 hours per day, 5 days per week for a total of 60 hours per week.
-We presently produce 4 hours of new content per day (down from 5 hours a day in 2016-17) and we cover many special regional events.
-All our radio programming is in the Inuktitut language.
-We broadcast close to 3,000 hours per year.
+TNI has been operating its own regional radio network since 2006.
+Its station, 94.1 FM, is broadcast in Nunavik’s 14 communities, at one mining site, and on TNI’s website, www.tni-rtn.com, via live streaming.
+TNI broadcasts approximately 12 hours per day, six days per week for a total of over 3,000 hours per year.
+TNI produces three hours of new content per day during the week and covers many special events in the region.
+All of TNI’s radio programming is in the Inuktitut language.

-Each of the Nunavik communities operates a local FM station.
-Although most are under the responsibility of their respective Northern Villages, we provide them with technical assistance.
+Each of the Nunavik communities also operates a local FM station.
+Although most of these stations are under the responsibility of their respective Norther Villages, TNI provides technical assistance.

-To promote, by communications means, the culture and the image of Inuit, by Inuit, to the Inuit and to the national and international scenes.
+To promote, by communication means, the culture and the image of Inuit, by Inuit, to the Inuit and to the national and international scenes.

-Our mandate is to provide Communications services to the Inuit of Northern Quebec, to strengthen language and to promote traditional and contemporary Culture
+To provide communications services to the Inuit of Northern Quebec, to strengthen language, and to promote traditional and contemporary culture.

 Adopted by the Board of Directors on December 17, 2013

-- To develop and promote comprehensive communications programs that are of relevance to the Inuit of Northern Quebec and to develop and encourage such programs in co-operation with all branches of the multimedia industry;
+- To develop and promote comprehensive communication programs that are of relevance to the Inuit of Northern Quebec and develop and encourage such programs in cooperation with all branches of the multimedia industry;

 - To encourage and promote the development of Inuit language and culture programs to foster cultural activities of the Inuit;

-- To promote by communication, the image of Inuit in the national scene and to create incentives for development of mutual understanding;
+- To promote, by communication, the image of Inuit in the national scene and create incentives for the development of mutual understanding;

-- To involve and to train the Inuit youth as communication workers for the Corporation;
+- To involve and train the Inuit youth as communication workers for the Corporation;

 - To procure and deliver information on subjects relating to cultural, social, educational, political and economic issues facing the Inuit people of Quebec;